Uminosachi/inpaint-anything/README.md

 ## Usage

 * Drag and drop your image onto the input image area.
-* Click the "Run Segment Anything" button.
+* Click the `Run Segment Anything` button.
 * Use sketching to point the area you want to inpaint.
 You can undo and adjust the pen size.
-* Click the "Create mask" button.
+* Click the `Create mask` button.
 The mask will appear in the selected mask image area.

 ### Mask Adjustment

-* "Expand mask region" button: Use this to slightly expand the area of the mask for broader coverage.
+* `Expand mask region` button: Use this to slightly expand the area of the mask for broader coverage.
-* "Trim mask by sketch" button: Clicking this will exclude the sketched area from the mask.
+* `Trim mask by sketch` button: Clicking this will exclude the sketched area from the mask.

 ### Inpainting Tab

 * Enter the Prompt and Negative Prompt, Choose the Inpainting Model ID.
-* Click the "Run Inpainting" button (**Please note that it may take some time to download the model for the first time**).
+* Click the `Run Inpainting` button (**Please note that it may take some time to download the model for the first time**).
 * You can change the Sampling Steps, the Guidance Scale and the Seed in the Advanced options.
-* If you enable the "Mask Area Only" option, the modifications will be confined to the designated mask area.
+* If you enable the `Mask area Only` option, the modifications will be confined to the designated mask area.
 * Inpainting process is performed using [diffusers](https://github.com/huggingface/diffusers).

 ### Cleaner Tab

 * Choose the Cleaner Model ID.
-* Click the "Run Cleaner" button (**Please note that it may take some time to download the model for the first time**).
+* Click the `Run Cleaner` button (**Please note that it may take some time to download the model for the first time**).
 * Cleaner process is performed using [Lama Cleaner](https://github.com/Sanster/lama-cleaner).

 ![UI image](images/inpaint_anything_ui_image_1.png)